© Crown copyright 2019

 - The process for submitting a variation reflecting a change of QPPV.
 If it is a Type IAIN MHRA will not charge a fee.

 To enable this, all existing holders of UK Wholesale Authorisations will be permitted to purchase medicines that have been QP certified in the EU/EEA.
-If the wholesale licence holder wishes to continue this activity, they must notify MHRA within 6 months from EU Exit of their intention to continue.
+If the wholesale licence holder wishes to continue this activity, they must notify MHRA within 6 months of Brexit of their intention to continue.
 A revised Wholesale Dealer Authorisation will be issued to include importation of medicines from countries on a list.
-New wholesaler applications for such a licence made after EU Exit will be charged the normal fee.
+New wholesaler applications for such a licence made after Brexit will be charged the normal fee.

 Holders of this amended authorisation will be required to put in place an assurance system to ensure any medicines they import have been QP certified.
 This will not require any QP re-certification.
-The assurance system will be overseen by a new role of Responsible Person for Import (RP-I), for which guidance will follow.
-Wholesalers will have a 2-year period after EU Exit to name a RP-I on their authorisation, but will be expected from EU Exit to have assurance systems in place to avoid introduced medicines entering the UK supply chain without QP certification.
-Guidance on the RP-I role will follow in due course.
+The assurance system will be overseen by a new role of Responsible Person for Import (RP-I).
+See Acting as a Responsible Person (import) after Brexit.

 Wholesalers who wish to trade only with authorised manufacturers and wholesalers located in the UK may continue to do so under their existing wholesale authorisation and Responsible Person arrangements.

 Some packaging and leaflets for medicinal products in the UK will have to be amended to comply with the UK requirements.
-The MHRA will give industry until the end of 2021 to amend certain administrative details on the packaging and in the package leaflets for a product already on the market.
+The MHRA will give industry until 33 months after exit day to amend certain administrative details on the packaging and in the package leaflets for a product already on the market.

 These amendments include: UK administrative information such as the UK MAH’s name and address, UK product licence (PL) number and up to date information about the manufacturing site.
-Any regulatory interventions that may impact on public health required before the end of 2021 will have to be implemented in real time.
+Any regulatory interventions that may impact on public health required before the 33 month period will have to be implemented in real time.
 It is expected that the administrative information which requires updating as a result of relocation into the UK will be amended at the same time as any safety changes being introduced and will not be further delayed.
+Further guidance is available here..

 The MHRA will continue to accept proposals for packaging and leaflets in the English language that include information from other jurisdictions (such as Ireland), on condition that this information complies with the UK requirements and the information in all languages conveys the same message.

 The UK is proceeding with implementation of the EU requirements for new safety features to prevent the entry into the legal supply chain of falsified medicinal products in the UK.
-However, as stated in the MHRA’s consultation, in the event of no deal, it is expected UK stakeholders would no longer be able to comply with the requirement to verify and authenticate.
+However, as stated in the MHRA’s consultation, if there is a no-deal Brexit. it is expected UK stakeholders would no longer be able to comply with the requirement to verify and authenticate.
 Therefore, the legal obligations related to this would be removed for all actors in the UK supply chain.

 Packs containing the Falsified Medicines Directive (FMD) safety features would still be accepted in the UK, provided that they are in line with other UK packaging requirements.
 In the interests of public safety, we will evaluate the options for a future UK falsified medicines regulatory framework, taking into account the investment already made by stakeholders.